128technology/docs/docs/config_forward_error_correction.md

 Dynamic is the default mode.
 In Dynamic mode, the behavior of FEC is adjusted for the currently observed packet loss, and is defined according the FEC profile.
 The profile is used to calculate the dataPacket:parityPacket ratio used for a given loss value in the following way:

-* [0, low-loss-threshold): Parity disabled, no parity is needed
+- `0, low-loss-threshold`: For any value from 0 loss up to the low-loss-threshold, FEC is enabled, but parity disabled and no action is taken.

-* [low-loss-threshold, high-loss-threshold]: Calculate the ratio needed for a given loss by computing the slope of the line described by (low-loss-threshold, low-loss-ratio) and (high-loss-threshold, high-Loss-ratio).
+- `low-loss-threshold, high-loss-threshold`: Once the low-loss-threshold is crossed, the loss ratio is calculated.
+The loss ratio is determined by plotting the line between `low-loss-threshold, low-loss-ratio` and `high-loss-threshold, high-Loss-ratio` and computing the slope.
+The slope determines the loss ratio.

-* (high-loss-threshold, 100]: high-loss-ratio
+- `high-loss-threshold, 100`: If the high-loss-threshold is crossed, traffic is treated with the high-loss-ratio.

 When parity is disabled, per the profile, FEC continues to attach the per-packet trailer to each data packet, but ceases to calculate and send parity packets.
 This results in reduced bandwidth overhead on links with observed loss less than the low-loss-threshold.